 \section{Introduction}

+Quantum electrodynamics (QED) corrections to the energy levels are important for higher-$Z$ highly charged atoms \cite{Indelicato2019}.
+While the leading-order vacuum polarization correction (correction to the electron--nucleus interaction photon propagator, related to the creation and annihilation of virtual electron-positron pairs in the field of the nucleus) is easily implemented in atomic calculations as a Uehling potential \cite{Uehling1935}, using the self energy correction (correction to the electron propagator, arising from the interaction of the electron with its own radiation field) in atomic calculations is much more complicated.
+Leading self-energy radiative corrections in hydrogen-like systems were evaluated firstly by Bethe \cite{Bethe1947} within the non-relativistic approach, then relativistically by Mohr \cite{Mohr1974}.
+There are a couple of methods to estimate the self energy corrections to energy levels in multi-electron atomic systems.
 The default model of estimating the self-energy correction implemented in the \texttt{rci} program of the \textsc{Grasp2018} package \cite{FroeseFischer2019} is simple, but not accurate in some cases \cite{Koziol2018a}.
 The alternative methods that can be working combined with the \textsc{Grasp2018} programs, such as the \texttt{rci4} program \cite{Lowe2013,Nguyen2023}, based on the Welton concept, and the \textsc{Qedmod} package \cite{Shabaev2015}, based on model Lamb-shift operator, provide better numbers, but using them requires additional steps.
-So, there is a need for self-energy correction implementation in \textsc{Grasp2018}, that is calculated in-fly during regular \texttt{rci} run.
-The Flambaum--Ginges radiative potential method \cite{Flambaum2005,Ginges2016} were implemented recently in the \textsc{amb}i\textsc{t} program \cite{Kahl2019a}, the \textsc{Dirac25} suite \cite{Saue2025}, and the modified versions of the \textsc{Grasp} \cite{Thierfelder2010,Piibeleht2022} and \textsc{Turbomole} \cite{Janke2025} packages.
-In the present work the Flambaum--Ginges radiative potential method is incorporated into modified version of the \texttt{rci} program, called \texttt{rci-q}.
-The updated fitting prefactors to parameterize radiative potential with wide range of atomic number $Z$ and quantum numbers $n$ and $l$ for subshells are presented.
+So, there is a need for self-energy correction implementation in \textsc{Grasp2018}, that is calculated on-the-fly during regular \texttt{rci} run.
+The Flambaum--Ginges radiative potential method \cite{Flambaum2005,Ginges2016} was implemented recently in the \textsc{amb}i\textsc{t} program \cite{Kahl2019a}, the \textsc{Dirac25} suite \cite{Saue2025}, and the modified versions of the \textsc{Grasp} \cite{Thierfelder2010,Piibeleht2022} and \textsc{Turbomole} \cite{Janke2025} packages.
+In the present work the Flambaum--Ginges radiative potential method is incorporated into a modified version of the \texttt{rci} program, called \texttt{rci-q}.
+The updated fitting prefactors to parameterize radiative potential with a wide range of atomic number $Z$ and quantum numbers $n$ and $l$ for subshells are presented.
 These prefactors may be also used in the other implementations of Flambaum--Ginges potential in atomic and molecular codes.
 Moreover, the finite nucleus size correction to self-energy is added.
 The Wichmann-Kroll part of the vacuum polarization potential is also implemented.
-Because the QED effects are more important for high-$Z$ atoms, it is expected than \texttt{rci-q} program will be more suitable for calculations involving heavy atoms, that the original \texttt{rci} program.
+Because the QED effects are more important for high-$Z$ atoms, it is expected that the \texttt{rci-q} program will be more suitable for calculations involving heavy atoms, than the original \texttt{rci} program.